 In addition to this, and the main reason we love Golden Grind Lattes and Raw Turmeric Chocolate, is that turmeric is a fat soluble molecule.
 Without being too scientific, this suggests that for it to be carried more efficiently around the blood and cross over into the cells, it is advised that fat molecules are to be consumed at the same time - like coconut milk and oils.

-Whilst there is not recommended daily intake of turmeric, most of the research is done with around 2- 6g of turmeric powder taken daily over a period of time.
+Whilst there is not a recommended daily intake of turmeric, most of the research is done with around 2- 6g of turmeric powder taken daily over a period of time.
 For now, try have a least a cup of me a day (2g).
 Best to always start lower and increase over time pending your stomach and gallbladder are comfortable with me.
 For your peace of mind though, high levels (up to 10g per day) have been tested to be safe but this is probably not necessary long term to take.

 One final note, and an important one, turmeric is always best when consumed as a high quality, organic powder - like what's in me.